MishaTheMighty/MishaTheMighty/README.md

 - 👋 Hi, I’m @MishaTheMighty, also known as Lazarus.
 - 👀 I’m interested in cyber security, ethical hacking, and malware analysis.
 - 🌱 I’m currently learning reverse engineering, obfuscation, and general infosec practices.
-- 💞️ I’m looking to collaborate on personal things!
+- 💞️ I’m not looking to collaborate on personal things!
 Sorry!
 - 📫 How to reach me: private message right here on GitHub.

 <!---